DShield-ISC/dshield/docs/install-instructions/Ubuntu.md

 **Deploying As VPS**
 Select the appropriate Ubuntu Server 24.04 package from your provider.
 You won't be prompted to install additional packages or add users when using this method.
-You'll need to manually add a user named "dshield" here as well:
+You'll need to manually add a user named "dshield" here as well (optionally):

 ```adduser --disabled-password --gecos "DShield Honeypot" dshield```